Grantee Directory

 JobsFirst NYC

-To support JobsFirstNYC’s implementation of the sector-based employment networks in the green economy, tech and healthcare, as a mechanism to train and connect at least individuals from marginalzed communities to
+To support JobsFirstNYC’s implementation of the sector-based employment networks in the green economy, tech and healthcare.

 Grant amount: $300,000